thomas-jagoda/thomas-jagoda/_pages/projects-index.md

 author_profile: true
 ---

-Here you'll find a comprehensive list of articles and circuits I've written/designed.
+Here you'll find a comprehensive list of articles I've written, circuits designed and maybe some other stuff.

 ## Articles